sap-tutorials/Tutorials/tutorials/appstudio-fioriapps-mta-build-deploy/appstudio-fioriapps-mta-build-deploy.md

 !![app url](AppStudio-AppURL-in-New-Tab-.png)

-    >You can use this URL in any browser to access your new application in your space on SAP Cloud Platform, Cloud Foundry environment.
+    >You can use this URL in any browser to access your new application in your space on SAP BTP, Cloud Foundry environment.

-6. The app is running on SAP Cloud Platform, Cloud Foundry environment, accessing data from an on-premise backend.
+6. The app is running on SAP BTP, Cloud Foundry environment, accessing data from an on-premise backend.

     !![app running on cf](05-01-AppStudio-App-Running-on-CF.png)